Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 Future of Magic Creatures

-As Magic's card database and fandom continues to expand, the future likely holds more colossal warriors for us to employ.
-These guys are some of my favorites because Wizards of the Coast usually (looking at you, Aeons Torn) does a superb job at balancing their power with appropriate tradeoffs, and I'm excited to see what the future holds for Magic creatures.
+As Magic's card database and fandom continues to expand, the future undoubtedly holds more colossal warriors for us to employ.
+These guys remain fan favorites because Wizards of the Coast usually (looking at you, Aeons Torn) does a superb job at balancing their power with appropriate trade-offs, and I'm excited to see what the future holds for colossal Magic creatures.